MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/configuration/exclude.md

 Note that if you ignore `LICENSE` and `Gemfile`, then `LICENSE-source` and `Gemfile.lock` also get ignored.

 You may use a globstar pattern.
+Make sure to use quotes if you pattern starts or ends with an asterisk.

 ```yaml
 exclude: